ribicnejc/tripadvisor-scraper/masters/spiders/README.md

 ### 1.2
 Go to the last page and download the last and second last site.
 Save it in *.html format - single page.
 Follow the pattern <first|second.html>
-That way parser will check extra folder (missing_data) and parse custom downloaded sites as well.
+That way parser will check extra folder (missing_data/<country_code>) and parse custom downloaded sites as well.

 ### 1.3
 In file ```provinces_spider.py``` set main province url example </Attractions-g294473-Activities-oa20-Ukraine.html>